jppmatos/DelDupVal_ML/README.md

 mkdir ./DGRC0005_sampled/output/deletions/
 output_path_TP_4=./DGRC0005_sampled/output/deletions/
 ```
-5. Several python scripts will process a series of sub-datasets by matching genomic data ver the given CNVs.
+5. Several python scripts will process a series of sub-datasets by matching genomic data (present in *./dataset3* folder) to the given CNVs.
 These are:
 	 - **look_repRegions2.py**
 	 - **look_segDuplications2.py**
 	 - **segDuplication_coverage.py**